buddej/mgi-hpc/README.md

 # mgi-hpc
-Dockerfile and scripts used at MGI
+Dockerfile and scripts used at MGI and on compute1